sphinx_gallery_thumbnail_number = 4

 Probability density function of the standard gaussian distribution

-Combine several graphics
+Combine several graphs

 Let us create an empirical histogram from a sample.